Carter Jensen: Minor leagues

 The Kansas City Royals selected Jensen in the third round, with the 78th overall pick, of the 2021 Major League Baseball draft.
 He signed with the Royals and made his professional debut with the Arizona Complex League Royals, hitting .281 over 19 games.
-He played the 2022 season with the Single-A Columbia Fireflies with whom he batted .226 with 11 home runs and fifty RBI over 113 games, earning All-Star honors.
+He played the 2022 season with the Single-A Columbia Fireflies with whom he batted .226 with 11 home runs and 50 RBI over 113 games, earning All-Star honors.

 Jensen spent the 2023 season with the High-A Quad Cities River Bandits.
 Over 116 games, he hit .211 with 11 home runs and 45 RBI.
-Jensen was assigned to Quad Cities to open the 2024 season.
+Jensen was assigned back to Quad Cities to open the 2024 season.
 In mid-July, he was promoted to the Double-A Northwest Arkansas Naturals.
 Over 125 games between both teams, Jensen compiled a .259/.359/.450 slash line with 18 home runs, 67 RBI, and 17 stolen bases.
 Jensen was assigned to Northwest Arkansas to open the 2025 season and was promoted to the Triple-A Omaha Storm Chasers in June.
 He was selected (alongside Frank Mozzicato) to represent the Royals at the 2025 All-Star Futures Game at Truist Park.
-Jensen appeared in 111 games between Northwest Arkansas and Omaha, hitting .290 with twenty home runs and 76 RBI.
+Jensen appeared in 111 games between Northwest Arkansas and Omaha, hitting .290 with 20 home runs and 76 RBI.

+Major leagues

+2025

 On September 1, 2025, the Royals promoted Jensen to the major leagues for the first time.
 He made his MLB debut the next night at Kauffman Stadium versus the Los Angeles Angels, striking out against Kenley Jansen as a pinch hitter.
 He recorded his first MLB hit on September 6 off of Thomas Hatch of the Minnesota Twins, an RBI double.
-On September 16, against the Seattle Mariners, Jensen would hit his first two MLB home runs off of Logan Gilbert and Carlos Vargas, going 3-for-4 with two home runs and three RBI in the 12-5 loss.
+On September 16, against the Seattle Mariners, Jensen would hit his first two MLB home runs off of Logan Gilbert and Carlos Vargas, going 3-for-4 with two home runs and three RBI in the 12–5 loss.
+On September 19, 2025, Jensen was the lead-off batter in the Royals lopsided 20–1 win over the Blue Jays.
+He went 3–7 with two doubles and two runs batted in.
+All three of his doubles came within the first three innings, including two in the opening inning, both off Max Scherzer.
+He returned to living in his childhood home after getting his MLB callup.

 Over 60 at-bats for the Royals during his rookie campaign, Jensen hit .300 with three home runs and 13 RBI.